-Tips: When you receive this warning message, the bad news is your hard disk will fail sooner or later, the good news is you can use Free Backup Software to backup it in case of data loss.
+Tips: When you receive this error message, the bad news is your hard disk will fail sooner or later, the good news is you can use Free Backup Software to backup it in case of data loss.

 "I have a HP Pavilion Notebook PC over 3 years old running Windows 7.
 I turned on my computer this morning and I got a warning during boot saying: Hard disk failure is imminent, and advises me to backup your hard disk and have it replaced!
 Press F10 for Setup, F2 to continue.
 How can I fix this error?"